FAQs

 How many people work at The Running Head?

-What kind of backgrounds do you all have?
+What kind of backgrounds do you have?

 I am an undergraduate/postgraduate interested in working in publishing.
 Do you offer work experience placements?